My name is Simona Rich, and I was born in Lithuania.

 It was in India that I started to seriously practice meditation.
 There, I also discovered yoga, and all sorts of other eastern traditions got my attention, such as palmistry, ayurveda, and astrology.

-But my life was not all about solitude.
-Just before renting the new place, I lived in another location in South India, in a modest hut with a Bharatanatyam dance teacher and her little child.
+I also lived in another location in South India, in a modest hut with a Bharatanatyam dance teacher and her little child.

 It was a traditional Hindu arrangement – a student living with a teacher.
 That woman had taught me so much, and I still keep in touch with that special soul.